ParallelMaths/parallel/pages/9-22-bird-brain.md

 ---

-We have ((1 - 1) - 1) - ((1 - (1 - 1))) = (0 - 1) - (1 - 0) = (-1) - (1) = -2
+We have ((1 - 1) - 1) - (1 - (1 - 1)) = (0 - 1) - (1 - 0) = (-1) - (1) = -2
 :::

 ## 3. Jugs of water – more interesting than it sounds

 There are a whole set of mathematical puzzles based on trying to measure out specific amounts of water using jugs, jars or buckets of fixed volume.
 One such puzzle was featured in the Hollywood action movie “Die Hard with a Vengeance”, starring Bruce Willis and Samuel L. Jackson, as shown in the clip below.
-The clip gives you a chance to pause the video, so that you try to solve the problem yourself.
+In the clip, you are given a chance to pause the video, so that you can try to solve the problem yourself.

 @[youtube](qHwcQ7aQlnw?end=154&rel=0)